How to Approach a Health System Rebrand

 Step Three - Identity

-Successful marketers know that discussions about logo, color, design, words and taglines happen after research and strategy.
+Successful marketers know that discussions about logos, color, design, words, and taglines happen after research and strategy.
 You can’t attract an audience until you know who they are and what works for them.
 Once you have new or revised audience personas, start creating visual elements and/or messaging directed at them.
-This could include redesigning the website, overhauling collateral shared with the public, etc.
+This could include designing the best hospital website and giving your patients the digital experience they expect, overhauling how you position patient testimonials, or maximizing video marketing ROI.

 Step Four – Activation